 Lulu.com Team (Left to Right)

 Joshua Moore, North Carolina State, College of Textiles, Sustainable Materials and Technology

 Robert Brigman, NC State, MGIM

 Radhika Vaid, NC State, PhD-Fiber and Polymer Science

 Eastern Carolina Organics (ECO).
-This company connects retailers and food businesses with organic produce around North Carolina, and wants to eventually build a sustainable food system.
+ECO connects retailers and food businesses with organic produce around North Carolina and wants to eventually build a sustainable food system.
 The student team focused on perfecting the employee handbook, helping the company move forward, increasing its points from just over 70 points to 133 points.

 ECO Team (Left to Right)

 Rebecca Maier, UNC Kenan-Flagler MBA

 Imon Khan, MS in Textile Engineering, NC State University